Quantitative Measurement of Cyber Resilience: Modeling and Experimentation: Mathematical Modeling

-Similarly, the \impact{} of bonware, $\bonware$, restores the functionality by causing the time rate of change in functionality to increase by the product of $\bonware$ with the difference between normal and current functionality:
+{With this definition, $\bonware$ serves to restore the functionality} by causing the time rate of change in functionality to increase by the product of $\bonware$ with the difference between normal and current functionality.
+The \impact{} on functionality is the sum of the \impacts{} of malware and bonware: Thus